 When you donate warm winter gear or provide financial support, you can be sure that more children in our local communities will face the winter with security instead of struggle.

 - Donate online: Just $33 helps to provide a child in need with a cold-weather KidPack containing pants & long-sleeve tops that fit, sweater or hoodie, new socks and more.

 - Attend the Un-Gala fundraiser: Join us for a dress-down day of family service on Dec 3 or a dress-up evening of grown-up fun on Dec 2.

 - Give Back with an Outfit Pack: We will receive more requests for clothing at this time of year than any other season.

 - Collect and donate hats, gloves, coats and winter layers: We’re looking for more than 5,000 hats & gloves and thousands of warm outfits to fulfill projected demand.

-Volunteer at the Giving Factory: Our demand for KidPacks is at its peak during the winter months.
+- Volunteer at the Giving Factory: Our demand for KidPacks is at it’s peak during the winter months.

 Focused on preparedness, Cradles to Crayons’ Gear Up for Winter program distributes warm winter essentials to the families who need them most before the situation becomes an emergency.
-By giving our Nonprofit Social Service Partners access to coats, hats, clothing, and more starting in October, we can make sure that there are fewer kids without the right protection when conditions bring threats of frostbite and hypothermia.
+By giving our Nonprofit Social Service Partners access to coats, hats, clothing, and more starting in October, we can make sure that fewer kids are without the right protection when conditions bring threats of frostbite and hypothermia.
 As the winter continues, demand will grow, emergency orders will increase, and we will continue to provide customized winter packages to fulfill our Partners’ requests.